-Lee O’Connor is a partner in Pillsbury’s Washington, DC office, and leader of the law firm's federal tax controversy and tax policy group.
+Lee O’Connor is a partner in the law firm’s federal tax controversy and tax policy group and located in the Washington, DC office.
 Ms. O’Connor represents clients in civil and criminal federal tax investigations, and in disputes with other government agencies, and formulates and advises on regulatory and legislative solutions to government disputes.
 She has presented oral arguments in the United States Supreme Court and in the United States Courts of Appeals.

 Ms. O'Connor joined Pillsbury in July 2007 after serving for six years as the Assistant Attorney General for the Tax Division of the United States Department of Justice.
 While at the Department of Justice, she was a member of the President's Corporate Fraud Task Force.

 As Assistant Attorney General, Ms. O'Connor headed a division of more than 600 people, supervising the litigation in federal courts - civil and criminal, trial and appellate – of its 350 attorneys.
 Significant cases during her tenure involved corporate and individual abusive tax shelters and offshore tax evasion.
 She created and implemented continuing programs to coordinate parallel civil and criminal investigations and judicial proceedings with the Internal Revenue Service and United States Attorneys Offices throughout the country.
 In recognition of her outstanding contributions to the accomplishment of the Justice Department's mission, Ms. O'Connor received the Edmund J. Randolph Award for Outstanding Service.
 And for her contributions to federal tax administration and enforcement, the Commissioner of the Internal Revenue Service and the IRS Chief Counsel awarded her their highest honors.